UtrechtUniversity/yoda/docs/design/external_user_service.md

 information security guidelines are applied.

 ### Removing external users
-> *NOTE: How removal of external user accounts should work is not yet
+An Yoda admin can remove an external user.
-> decided.*
+After user deletion the external user service is notified and deletes the user.

 ## General architecture
 ### Component view